-Indian Tribes Grant Awards by Project Location for FY 2015
+Grant Awards for Indian Tribes by Project Location - FY 2017

-To underscore this commitment, CNCS has a Strategic Advisor for Native American Affairs (Erin Dahlin, email@example.com) who is the agency’s primary liaison to American Indian, Alaska Native, and Native Hawaiian communities, and the organizations and federal agencies who serve them.
+To underscore our support of Native American culture and community concerns, CNCS designated a Strategic Advisor for Native American Affairs (Erin Dahlin, email@example.com) who is the agency’s primary liaison to American Indian, Alaska Native, and Native Hawaiian communities, and the organizations and federal agencies who serve them.
 This senior advisory position works across all programs and support units to increase Native American participation in national and community service and to develop and enhance programming to address the unique needs of Native American communities.

 - Chickasaw Nation Receives Federal Grant for First-of-its-Kind Foster Grandparent Program